xSilverWasHere/xSilverWasHere/README.md

 :raising_hand: About me:

-Started my journey at 4 years old with a Sega Megadrive and been in love with video games ever since.

-I studied Photography and Cinema and have a Bachelor's Degree.
+My name is João, I started my journey at 4 years old with a Sega Megadrive and been in love with video games ever since.
+I also studied Photography and Cinema, have a Bachelor's Degree and have been working for 10+ years as a freelancer.

 Right now I'm studying code at 42 Porto.